 - Fresh Parsley , finely chopped

 - In a pot, heat the oil and add the garlic.
 Stir it around for about a minute, making sure not to burn it.
 Add the chicken, cut into 3 or 4 equal pieces (see note 3) and turmeric powder.
-Stir-fry the chicken for about 2-3 minutes before adding the chicken stock, lemon juice and peanut butter.
+Brown the chicken for about 2-3 minutes before adding the chicken stock, coconut milk, lemon juice and peanut butter.

 - Cover the soup with a lid and bring to a boil.
 Reduce the heat to low and simmer until the chicken is cooked through (10-15 minutes).

 - Meanwhile: Cook the noodles according to package instructions.